 The draft presented at the February Workshop essentially provided for a data-driven process that included standards for Maximum Permissible Sound Levels in decibels for nighttime and daytime hours, procedures for measuring sound using a sound level meter, and established thorough enforcement procedures related to same.
 While these concepts have not been abandoned in the latest draft, greater emphasis is placed on the resident or complainant and the Reasonable Sound Tolerance Standards, with a measurement of sound in decibels as an alternative option.
 As proposed, a Code Compliance Officer or Police Officer, on a case by case basis, may determine a noise disturbance exists when, after hearing the noise, it is found to be so harsh, prolonged, unnatural, or unusual in time or place so as to create unreasonable discomfort to residents in close proximity.
-As an alternative option, in the Code Compliance Officer or Police Officer or sole discomfort to residents in close proximity.
 As an alternative option, in the Code Compliance Officer or Police Officer's sole discretion, he or she may measure the sound level using the established Maximum Permissible Sound Levels in decibels.